-A masterpiece.
-Literary biography of Milan Kundera – perhaps the most famous living writer with Czech roots
+A masterful literary biography of Milan Kundera – perhaps the most famous living writer with Czech roots

-Rather than a conventional scholarly biography, this book on Milan Kundera is an openly personal one – although it is indeed based on rigorous research of archival materials, contemporary documents, individual witness testimonies and Kundera’s published texts.
-Novák is not intimidated by the topic, and does not shy away from formulating direct and daring judgments.
+Rather than a conventional scholarly biography, this book on Milan Kundera integrates the author’s personal insights with rigorous research of archival materials, contemporary documents, individual witness testimonies and Kundera’s published texts.
+Novák does not shy away from formulating direct and daring judgments.
 Where there is insufficient evidence in the original sources, he poses questions and hypotheses about the possible motives for Kundera’s actions and artistic choices.

 Novák’s work is an extraordinary achievement, both as a piece of original research and an unconventionally framed portrait.
-Milan Kundera’s image here is that of an author who has always strived to completely control his public image.
-However, as Jan Novák eloquently reveals, this effort is both futile and foolish: it makes one lose himself and forces the artist to increasingly perceive himself as identical with the image originally meant to be imposed only on the public.
+Milan Kundera’s image here is that of an author who has always strived for complete control of his public image.
+However, as Jan Novák eloquently reveals, this effort is both futile and foolish: Kundera loses grasp and increasingly perceives himself as identical to the image originally only meant to be imposed on the public.